Pre-application for FY 2017 and 2018 (for Debt Deferral only): PDF

 CNA Provider Form (pdf) - The CNA Provider Directories are available by contacting the State Architect for each state.
 Please contact the state office for more information, or to submit the CNA Provider Information Form for your company.

-CNA Template (xlsm) - The CNA template Ver 1.5i 52318 updates and replaces all previously used versions of CNA Worksheet.
+CNA Template (xlsm) - The CNA Template Ver 1.5h should be used in lieu of all previously used versions of CNA Worksheets.
+The CNA Template Ver 1.5i 52318 contained errors and should not be used.
 The template documents the findings reached when using RD's Published Guidance on the Capital Needs Assessment (CNA) Process.
 It includes updated estimated useful life tables, and incorporates the rehabilitation guidance and miscellaneous format revisions for consistency with current program initiatives.
 This form has been tested and verified using the standard Windows Microsoft Excel® (Excel 2013) to resolve compatibility issues previously reported.
 Use with other operating systems such as those from Apple® or Android®, or those using earlier spreadsheet programs may continue to experience compatibility issues requiring further discussion in the CNA report.

 Guidance on the Capital Needs Assessment Process (pdf) -This Unnumbered Letter (UL) addresses the Capital Needs Assessment (CNA) process for RD-financed properties.
 It has been updated to provide additional guidance and clarification to assist RD borrowers, providers and staff for all RD required CNA assessments for loan making and servicing.
 This UL includes general instructions to be used in completing the RD CNA reports, specific instructions on how to use the expected useful life tables, and a set of applicable forms including the Terms of Reference form; Systems and Conditions forms; and Evaluator's Summary forms.
 This new guide is now comprised of nine main sections: 1) Definitions; 2) Contract Addendum; 3) Requirements and Statement of Work (SOW) for a CNA; 4) The CNA Review Process; 5) Guidance for the Multi-Family Housing (MFH) CNA Recipient Regarding Contracting for a CNA; 6) Revising an Accepted CNA During Underwriting; 7) Updating a CNA; 8) Incorporating a Property’s Rehabilitation into a CNA; and 9) Repair and Replacement Schedule.
 This entire Unnumbered Letter should be made available to RD MFH property owners, applicants and CNA Providers who are or are planning to submit transactions using the MPR or any other RD RRH or FLH program loan making or servicing authorities.
 Only CNAs following this guidance will be accepted.